bersch/ST7735S/README.md

 The bdf2c.pl script can only handle fonts with fixed width.

 The chars of a font can be limited by defining a range i.e. '0-9'.

+# Quick Steps

+Copy ´st7735s_compat.h.default´  and ´st7735s_compat.cpp.Arduino´ to your project dir and rename them to .h and .cpp.
+Edit the files and modify for your needs.
+Link to ST7735S library.
+You'll need to insert those includes
+#include "st7735s.h"
+#include "fonts.h"
+#include "gfx.h"

 # Wiring